ExplicITConsulting/set-outlooksignatures.com/quickstart.md

 ## Step 1: Check Prerequisites
 For a first test run, it is recommended to log on with a test user on a Windows system with Word and Outlook installed, and Outlook being configured with at least the test user's mailbox.
 This way, you get results fast and can experience the biggest set of features.

-For full Linux and macOS support, the <a href="/benefactorcircle" target="_blank">Benefactor Circle add-on</a> is required and the mailboxes need to be hosted in Exchange Online.
+For full Linux and macOS support, the <a href="/benefactorcircle"><span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent; text-decoration: underline;">Benefactor Circle add-on</span></a> is required and the mailboxes need to be hosted in Exchange Online.

 When some or all of your mailboxes are in Exchange Online, you need a 'Global Admin' or 'Application Administrator' user for one-time preparations.